Find the best project management

 2. ClickUp

-ClickUp distinguishes itself as an exceptionally customizable project management platform equipped with an extensive array of features designed to accommodate even the most complex and unconventional projects.
+ClickUp distinguishes itself as an exceptionally customizable PM software equipped with an extensive array of features designed to accommodate even the most complex and unconventional projects.
 It boasts advanced project management capabilities, including workflow automation, positioning it as a powerful tool for intricate project requirements.
 Like Paymo, ClickUp is known for its exceptional customer support.

 However, ClickUp's complexity and abundance of features can also present challenges, such as a steep learning curve for new users.
 Additionally, users may encounter frequent bugs, user interface issues, and occasional downtime, which could impact productivity if you don’t really need such a big feature set.
 While ClickUp shares similarities with platforms like Monday and Asana, it prioritizes advanced functionality and the interplay between features over aesthetic appeal and user-friendliness.
 You should pay special attention to ClickUp's pricing structure because limitations may become apparent only after deeper engagement with the platform.
 For example, the advanced time tracking features are not included in the package designed for small teams, a detail that may not be immediately apparent unless you examine the features listed under the higher-tier packages.
 Read more about it in my Clickup review.